Raphael-Boichot/The-TinyGB-Printer/README.md

-## Current status : new PCB ordered for review, BMP output working, PNG output to debug.
+## Current status : new PCB ordered for review and validation.

 # The TinyGB Printer - A portable Game Boy Printer emulator